-Create a graphic depiction of your campaign to use on feasibility study interviews or donor discussions, as well as actual solicitation meetings.
+Create a Donor Discussion Guide — a graphic depiction of your campaign to use on feasibility study interviews or donor discussions, as well as actual solicitation meetings.
 This piece covers the highlights of your organization and your campaign.
 You may use a graphic designer for this one, but keep it to one large piece of paper, back and front.

 You can print these (a few at a time) from your printer or the local copy shop and they can be updated on a regular basis.